Washington Mystics vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Mystics Season Stats

-- Because of the Mystics' offensive struggles this season, ranking worst in the WNBA with 76.5 points per game, they've had to count on their defense, which ranks best in the league by giving up 75.8 points per game.
+- Because of the Mystics' offensive struggles this season, ranking second-worst in the WNBA with 76 points per game, they've had to count on their defense, which ranks best in the league by ceding 74.4 points per game.

-- Washington has been struggling when it comes to rebounding this season, ranking third-worst in the WNBA in rebounds per game (34.5) and worst in rebounds allowed per game (38.7).
+- Washington ranks eighth in the WNBA with 35.4 rebounds per game, but it is giving up 37.4 rebounds per game, which ranks second-worst in the league.

-- The Mystics are dishing out 18.3 dimes per game, which ranks them eighth in the WNBA in 2023.
+- So far this year, the Mystics rank eighth in the league in assists, putting up 18.4 per game.

-- Washington is thriving in terms of turnovers, as it ranks third-best in the league in turnovers committed (12.5 per game) and third-best in forced turnovers (14.7 per contest).
+- In terms of turnovers, things are clicking for Washington, who is committing 12.7 turnovers per game (third-best in WNBA) and forcing 14.9 turnovers per contest (third-best).

-- When it comes to threes, the Mystics have been inefficient, as they rank worst in the league in three-pointers made (6.8 per game) and worst in three-point percentage (28.9%).
+- The Mystics have been struggling in terms of three-pointers this year, ranking third-worst in the WNBA in threes made per game (6.7) and worst in three-point percentage (28.7%).

-- With a 29.7% three-point percentage allowed this season, Washington is second-best in the WNBA.
-It ranks fourth in the league by allowing 7.3 three-pointers per contest.
+- With a 29.6% three-point percentage allowed this season, Washington is second-best in the WNBA.
+It ranks fourth in the league by ceding 7.1 treys per contest.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.